lightScout/viewer/README.md

 # Viewer
-A RESTful data view with build flavours and tablets support
+A RESTful data view with build flavours and tablet support